DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - 🔥Proactive Approach: This is a proactive approach to threat modeling, which is also known as the ❄️defensive approach.
 Defensive approach to threat modeling takes place during the early stages of development; the method is based on predicting threats and designing in specific defenses during the coding and crafting process
   - Security solutions are more cost effective in this phase than later; this concept should be considered a proactive approach to threat management.
 During the early stages of systems development, the team considers the vulnerabilities, threats, and risks of their solution and integrates protections against unwanted outcomes.
     - 🔥Reactive approach or adversarial approach to threat modeling takes place after a product has been created and deployed.
 Threat hunting usually happens at this stage.
-- Microsoft uses the **Security Development Lifecycle** (SDL) with the motto: "Secure by ✴️design, secure by ✴️default, secure in ✴️deployment and ✴️communication" (also known as 🟡SD3+C)
+- 🔴**Security Development Lifecycle** (SDL): Microsoft uses the Security Development Lifecycle (SDL) with the motto: "Secure by ✴️design, secure by ✴️default, secure in ✴️deployment and ✴️communication" (also known as 🟡SD3+C)
   - It has two objectives:
     - Reduce the number of security-related design and coding defects
     - Reduce the severity of any remaining defects